ravihuang/robotframework-installer/README.md

 - python3.7.2

 ### Installer file
-Please download the .exe file from the last release
+Please download the .exe file from the latest release

 ### Include Library
 ```